ricnogfer/pypsatopo/README.md

 Dependencies
 ------------
-PyPSATopo leverages from several components to accomplish its functionality, namely: [Python](https://www.python.org), [PyPSA](https://pypsa.org), [Pandas](https://pandas.pydata.org) and [Dot](https://graphviz.org) (from Graphviz).
+PyPSATopo leverages from several components to accomplish its functionality, namely: [Python](https://www.python.org), [PyPSA](https://pypsa.org), [Pandas](https://pandas.pydata.org), [NumPy](https://numpy.org) and [Dot](https://graphviz.org) (from Graphviz).
 Consequently, these should be installed before running PyPSATopo.
 As a reference, PyPSATopo is known to work correctly with the following versions of the components:

 - Python 3.10.8

 - PyPSA 0.21.3

 - Pandas 1.5.3

+- NumPy 1.23.5

 - Dot 2.40.1